garbagemule/MobArena/docs/user/arena-setup.rst

 command teleports a player into the spectator area.
 If configured, [#]_ players warp into the spectator arena when they die.

-Design the area so spectators cannot escape the spectator area, since they invincible.
+Design the area so spectators cannot escape the spectator area, since they are invincible.
 Spectators should *not* enter the arena floor or exit the spectator area on foot.